 - A copy of your degree certificate if you have completed your degree

-- A copy of your Mathematics and English results at Key Skills level 2 or GCSE level
+- A copy of your Mathematics and English results at Key Skills level 2 or GCSE level or overseas equivalent

-- A copy of your CV to include the duration and responsibilities of any voluntary work, part-time work and full-time work you have completed
+- A copy of your CV to include the duration and responsibilities of any voluntary work, part-time work and full-time work you have completed.

 - You are required by the Health & Care Professions Council (HCPC) to have Mathematics and English at Key Skills level 2, equivalent to grade C at GCSE level.